-3.1.3 Fit five of the large sized coals onto the front ceramic rail, ensuring that they are evenly spaced.
+3.1.3 Fit three of the large sized square coals onto the front ceramic rail, and two of the random shaped coals as shown below ensuring that they are evenly spaced.
 Use the recess's in the front ceramic rail as a guide for placement.
 (See figure 16 below)

-3.1.4 Select four of the large coals and arrange behind the front row of coals, ensuring that flame paths as indicated below are not interupted.
+3.1.4 Select two of the large square coals two of the large random coals and arrange behind the front row of coals, ensuring that flame paths as indicated below are not interupted, place one of the small coals at each end of the second row.
 (See figure 17 below)

-3.1.5 Select three of the large coals and arrange along the rear of the fuelbed, using the ribs in the rear of the fuelbed as a guide for placement.
+3.1.5 Select two of the oblong coals and one of the square coals and arrange along the rear of the fuelbed, using the ribs in the rear of the fuelbed as a guide for placement.
 (See figure 18 below)

-3.1.6 Select two small coals and position to fill the gaps at each end of the third row of coals, as shown.
+3.1.6 Select two small coals and position to fill the gaps at each end of the third row of coals.
 (See figure 19 below).

-3.1.7 Select the remaining four large coals and position on the rear of the fuel-bed matrix.
-(See figure 20 below).
+3.1.7 Select the remaining two oblong coals, one random coal and one square coal and position along the rear edge of the fuelbed, (See figure 20 below).